Insights

 Chinese verification available

-Chinese citizens can be verified using government, commercial and credit data sources.
+Chinese citizens can be verified using government, commercial, and credit data sources within the People's Republic of China.
 Institutions can verify and validate their customers’ names, dates of birth, gender, province, phone number, addresses (based on their documentation) and document numbers.
 Citizens of China can be verified using the following documents:

 National identity card (居民身份证)

 The Chinese national identity card is the official identity document issued by the People’s Republic of China.
+The PRC State Council approved the citizen identification number system on October 1, 1999.
 Residents are required to apply for resident identity cards from the local Public Security Bureau.
 You can verify your customers’ first name, last name, date of birth, gender, and card number.

 Passport